 Marketing strategy or planning is rarely mentioned.

 Developing a marketing strategy will help you define your goals and develop actionable steps to achieve those goals.
-Business and marketing website the balance suggests to start with your unique selling proposition.
+Business and marketing website the balance suggests starting with your unique selling proposition.
 This is the single most important sentence to your strategy, as it describes the essence of your business.

 They cannot speak to the topic of on-site versus off-site search engine optimization.

-Though very different, both seo techniques have the same goal—to bring traffic to your site.
-Because of this fact, on-site and off-site seo directly influence each other, so implementing one without the other doesn’t make a lot of sense.
-You have the most control over on-site efforts, as you can decide how your copy, urls, meta data, sitemaps, and keywords are laid out.
+Though very different, both SEO techniques have the same goal—to bring traffic to your site.
+Because of this fact, on-site and off-site SEO directly influence each other, so implementing one without the other doesn’t make a lot of sense.
+You have the most control over on-site efforts, as you can decide how your copy, URLs, metadata, sitemaps, and keywords are laid out.
 On-site also encourages the performance of off-site.
 A relevant blog, for example, can increase social media engagement.
 Off-site is more out of your control.
 While you can post on social media all day, you may never get the traction.
-Setting up a social media marketing strategy is a great way to ensure that piece of your business is also successful.
+Setting up a social media marketing strategy is a great way to ensure that a piece of your business is also successful.

 You’re told that they can get you to the #1 organic position in x number of days.
 (If we’re being honest, these results will NEVER happen this way.

 If they do, you’ll soon find out why it’s not a good thing.)
 Generally speaking, you’d take about one month to develop a strategic plan and three to six months to begin seeing results.
 Beyond that, it’s an on-going relationship between your business and your marketing team to continually use data and results to make improvements.
 This could take a long time—and that’s TOTALLY normal.
 Results can also depend on your industry, how much you invest in your content, and even the usability of your website.
 For instance, you could create great content all-day but lose your audience once they get to the website (if usability or experience is a concern).